jordan-public/truzt-arkanum/README.md

 Using different private keys (accounts) can help users isolate their unrelated actions against being cross-referenced.

+## Usage instructions

+We all know what part of Tornado.cash was attacked first, and shut down: the ***Web3 User Interface***.
+It can be hosted by immutable content-addressable mechanisms such as IPFS and pointed by ENS (Ethereum Naming Service) domains, but the most frequent front end used is one with classical Web hosting, and cached by Content Delivery Networks (CDN) for high performance.

+Web User Interfaces have been prone to cyber attacks as well.
+No matter how secure the on-chain program is, the weakest link is the
+Web front end, and if it can be hacked / modified, the users can be victims of theft.

+So, we decided to provide a Command Line Interface (CLI) that can be found in this Source Code Repository, with signed releases, when time comes for it.
+Users can clone the repo, install locally and not worry about the web site being taken down.

+All CLI utilities are documented [here](./CLI/README.md).

 ## Problems encountered

 1. The Amareleo development node apparently does not come with `token_registry.aleo` pre-installed.